 The letter of inquiry should include a brief description of the organization, the project for which funding is sought, the total cost of the project and the amount requested from The Rose Hills Foundation.
-Submissions should be limited to no more than two pages.
+Submissions should be no more than two pages.
 Include as separate attachments the documents listed here.
 (Please do not send newsletters, brochures, etc.)

-Generally, the staff of the Foundation will initiate meetings to discuss letters of inquiry or formal applications and schedule site visits.
-Communication with Foundation Directors is discouraged.
+Generally, the staff of the Foundation will initiate meetings to discuss letters of inquiry or formal applications and schedule site visits (communication with Foundation Directors is discouraged).
 A letter of inquiry is the preferred means of initial contact for specific proposals.
 General inquiries to the Foundation are always welcome.